The world of marketing is changing. Here’s how to keep up by using video.

 There are many effective ways that video emailing can be useful for your business:

 - Strengthening your customer relationships: Let your customers know how important they are to you by sending them a personalized video message.
 Use tricks such as including their name in your recording and speaking unscripted.
-Video emailing is all about getting more personal with your customer and strengthening those relationships in order to increase customer retention.
+Video emailing is all about getting more personal with your customers and strengthening those relationships in order to increase customer retention.
 Personalizing your message for your customer shows them that you have gone out of your way to make them feel more comfortable.

 - Educating and informing your customers: You can use video emailing to distribute your product tutorial or promotional video directly to your targets, rather than wait for them to visit your website.
 Pair this with a recorded message from you or your team, and links to more resources, and your customer will be fully equipped to make the right decision.

 In the end, video marketing can be used in a multitude of ways.
-These are just some of the ideas on how to use video in email marketing.
+These are just some of the ideas about how to use video in email marketing.
 How you choose to use it depends on the nature of your business, but you can be certain of one thing: video works.
 It’s time to revamp your marketing strategies to include video marketing.
 If you’re ready to take the next step, then check out some of these resources to help you get started: